HiveHQ/HiveSdkDocs/source/index.html.md

 ```

-> Make sure to replace `YOUR_BRAND_HIVE_ID` with your brand's id.
-The above command will call the callback function, containing the current user's information if the current user is already authenticated with Hive and your brand:
+> The above command will call the callback function, containing the current user's information if the current user is already authenticated with Hive and your brand:

 ```js
 {